aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/report/_index.md

 ﻿---
-title: "Working with Document generation and Reporting"
+title: "Working with Document generation and Reporting online"
-second_title: " online"
 articleTitle: "Working with Document generation and Reporting"
 linktitle: "Document generation and Reporting"
 type: docs